 Weak acid cation resins can also be used for demineralization and dealkalization.
 In most water treatment cases; weak acid cation resins are used to remove divalent ions associated with alkalinity.
 Weak acid cation resins work best when water has a hardness and alkalinity ratio of 1:1 or higher.

-Contact WaterProfessionals® for help in designing and manufacturing a custom ion exchange system for your business!
+Contact WaterProfessionals® for help in specifying a custom ion exchange system for your business!